prajwalshelar100/upnaad/README.md

 The goal of UPNAAD is to explore how artistic media can help people engage with meaningful ideas in a more accessible and emotional way.

-Rather than presenting formal academic research, UPNAAD focuses on **creative interpretations of themes inspired by research and observation**.
+UPNAAD focuses on **creative interpretations of themes inspired by research and observation**.

 ---